 You need a "make" program to build the sources.
-If you are using Visual C++ or the Platform SDK tools under Windows NT/2000/XP, nmake will work.
-All other builds need dmake.
+If you are using Visual C++ or the Windows SDK tools, nmake will work.
+Builds using the Borland compiler or gcc need dmake.

 dmake is a freely available make that has very nice macro features and parallelability.